+A full video tutorial is shown at the end of this post.
 Before you start this guide I am assuming that you have the latest version of Launchbox installed on your PC.
 You will also need an emulator for a computer, games console or an arcade that you would like to add.
 This post was created using Launchbox version 7.1 but the process is the same for all versions.
 Remember here that no configuration is required in Big Box.
 Big Box (Premium version) will take the majority of it’s configuration from Launchbox so you only need to work in one place.
 The setup process is simple and each emulator should take you around 5 minutes to complete.[Read: How to Integrate Launchbox on Kodi and get the Best of Both]

 Add Emulator to Launchbox in Under 5 Minutes